gnsc4/Torn-Widget/README.md

 ### Linux

-1. From the [v1.0.42 release assets](https://github.com/gnsc4/Torn-Widget/releases/), download the appropriate installer for your distribution:
+1. From the [latest release assets](https://github.com/gnsc4/Torn-Widget/releases/), download the appropriate installer for your distribution:
     * `torn-status-widget_0.1.0_amd64.AppImage` (Recommended for most distributions)
     * `torn-status-widget_0.1.0_amd64.deb` (For Debian/Ubuntu-based systems)
     * `torn-status-widget-0.1.0-1.x86_64.rpm` (For Fedora/openSUSE-based systems)